SharePoint/sp-dev-docs/docs/declarative-customization/site-design-rest-api.md

 ### Examples

-Here's an example of granting view rights to a site design for Nestor and Patti (fictional users at Contoso.)
+Here's an example of granting view rights to a site design for Nestor and Patti (fictional users at Contoso).

 ```javascript
 RestRequest("/_api/Microsoft.SharePoint.Utilities.WebTemplateExtensions.SiteScriptUtility.GrantSiteDesignRights", {